keancollyer12/windsurf_switch/README.md

 ---

-## 轮询 Polling usage recommendations
+## Polling usage recommendations

-In order to use the Claude 4.5 model efficiently, it is recommended：
+In order to use the this efficiently, it is recommended：

 1. **Prepare 2-3 accounts**-Basically meet the needs of continuous use
 2. **Switch in time**-Switch immediately when the prompt reaches the limit